We officially have another candidate running for Delegate in District 5 (Carroll County): Sallie Taylor. Sallie filed on January 19th.

-Briefing Bio: Sallie B. Taylor was born in Baltimore; has lived most of her life in Maryland (Baltimore, Frederick Counties and for other twenty-five years in Carroll County.)
+Briefing Bio: Sallie B. Taylor was born in Baltimore; has lived most of her live in Maryland (Baltimore, Frederick Counties and for other twenty-five years in Carroll County.)
 Has a political science degree from Shepherd College (now University), Shepherdstown, West Virginia.
 In 2020 and 2021, worked for Delegate Dan Cox during the regular sessions as his Chief of Staff.
 Worked for Congressman Roscoe Bartlett holding various positions including District Director and Policy Advisor.
-She has worked on or volunteered in numerous Maryland Republican campaigns and was elected to the Frederick County Central Committee where she held the position of Vice-Chairman.
-She is a past chairman of the Frederick County Young Republicans and Maryland Young Republicans.
-Currently, a member of the South Carroll Republican Club, Tri-District Republican Club and a new member of the Carroll County Republican Women’s Club, Sallie resides in Eldersburg with her husband, two daughters and three dogs.
+She has worked on or volunteered on numerous Maryland Republican campaigns and was elected to the Frederick County Central Committee where she held the position of Vice-Chairman, is a past chairman of the Frederick County Young Republicans and Maryland Young Republicans.
+Currently, a member of the South Carroll Republican Club, Tri-District Republican Club and a new member of the.
+Carroll County Republican Women’s’ Club.
+Resides in Eldersburg with her husband, two daughters and three dogs.

 Contact information: Cell: 301-708-6265; Facebook under construction as of Jan 20 – Sallie B. Taylor for Delegate; email [email protected]

 We currently have one other candidate that has filed in District 5: current Carroll County Commissioner Dennis E. Frazier.

 We know that current District 5 Delegate Haven Shoemaker is not running for reelection in 2022 (he is running for Carroll County State’s Attorney in 2022).